Updates on the Black Plastic Gyre Necklace

 In the photo above, I cut up the GO-GREEN black plastic into pieces for a black plastic gyre necklace boa.

 Above photo shows a black plastic takeout container for Japanese takeout.
-The shape of each black plastic container seems to generate a unique vocabulary of forms for the Black Plastic Gyre Necklace Boa.
-I cut plastic for hours every day.
-I am on a tight timeline to get this done.
+The shape of each black plastic container seems to generate a unique vocabulary of forms for the Black Plastic Gyre Necklace.
+I cut plastic for hours every day on a eight week marathon to get this Black Plastic Gyre Necklace done in time.

 Example coffee cup lids (left photo) and one coffee cup lid cut up into fragments (right photo.)